 1995: Development of the McClean Lake project began, with mill construction.
 Mining operations occurred on several deposits from 1996 to 2008: JEB (1996 to 1997), Sue C (1997 to 2002), Sue A (2005 to 2006), Sue E (2005 to 2008) and Sue B (2007 to 2008).

 1997: Denison formed its Denison Environmental Services division in 1997 to provide mine decommissioning and mine care and maintenance services to industry and government, as well as to manage Denison’s post mine closure environmental obligations on its Elliot Lake landholdings.
-To-date, the Closed Mines group remains focused on post-closure mine care and maintenance services, and its technical team is principally located in Elliot Lake, Ontario.
+Denison still proudly retains a talented technical team, principally located in Elliot Lake, Ontario, that remains focused on long-term monitoring and other post-closure mine care and maintenance services for Denison’s legacy mines.

 1999: McClean Lake ore processing activities reached commercial production and operated until the end of June 2010, producing approximately 50 million pounds U3O8,